brandan-schmitz/plexbot/README.md

   #            will fail to startup and the database will require manual migrations to the expected schema.
   generationStrategy: update

-  # The maximum number of tasks that should be executed at once.
-If your bot is operating
-  # slowly or crashing while processing multiple tasks, decrease this number.
-  concurentTasks: 8

 ###########################
 ### Channel ID Settings ###